 - Product Marketing Manager.
 Working on promo campaigns and all the marketing materials that promote the product/service and its features to potential customers.
 Plus, focusing on getting the right leads that sales can later turn into actual customers.

 - Content Marketing Manager.
 Working on the inbound content marketing strategy to help people find the product or service through relevant, helpful content like blogs or ebooks.

 - SEO Expert.
-Will work with both the marketing experts above to make sure the content on the website or blog is created in a way that makes it easy for people to find it through search engines (and that it answers their questions).
-Along with the marketing team, SEO experts often also work on creating partnerships with other brands and services in the industry to reach new audiences.
+We will work with both the marketing experts above to make sure the content on the website or blog is created in a way that makes it easy for people to find it through search engines (and that it answers their questions).
+Along with the marketing team, SEO experts often also create partnerships with other brands and services in the industry to reach new audiences.

-In the same way, a UX designer designs software with the user in mind, a UX writer designs the communication (aka words) in the software that makes it easier for people to use it.
+Similarly, a UX designer designs software with the user in mind, and a UX writer designs the communication (aka words) in the software that makes it easier for people to use it.